eurosky-social/eurosky-social/adr/008-observability-stack-with-prometheus-loki.md

 ### External Monitoring

-We have configured BetterStack to monitor us from the outside via:
+We have configured Hyperping to monitor us from the outside via:

-- **Dead Man's Switch**: Prometheus sends heartbeat webhook to BetterStack every minute to check if the alerting system is up and running.
+- **Dead Man's Switch**: Prometheus sends heartbeat webhook to Hyperping every minute to check if the alerting system is up and running.
 - **Synthetic Monitoring**: External health checks for critical public endpoints to detect issues from external perspective (DNS, network, SSL, response times).

 ## Understood Risks